aadeetyeah/LinkedList100/README.md

 # Mytest

 These are 100 linked list programs.
-All the problems are present in the PDF files.
+All the problems are present in the PDF file.
-Solutions for all problems solved are present.
+Solutions for all problems are present.